conghaonet/recyclerview-ext/README.md

 ```
     Copyright 2017 Cong Hao

-    Licensed under the GNU GENERAL PUBLIC LICENSE V3.
+    Licensed under the GNU GENERAL PUBLIC LICENSE Version 3.
-    Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.
+    Everyone is permitted to copy and distribute verbatim copies
+    of this license document, but changing it is not allowed.

     http://www.gnu.org/licenses/gpl-3.0.html
 ```